typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 Responsive images (like the rest of this) can get [very complicated](https://web.dev/learn/design/picture-element/), very quickly—so always start with the basics (and mobile) first.
 <!-- .add-before .balance .bold .scale--h4 -->

-## SVG&thinsp;s for UI
+## SVG<small>s</small> for UI

-SVGs are a (digital) designers best friend—mixing the adaptability and maintainability of code with the freedom and flexibility of visual design.
+SVG&NoBreak;s are a (digital) designers best friend—mixing the adaptability and maintainability of code with the freedom and flexibility of visual design.

 - [<cite>Including Vector Graphics in HTML – MDN">](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Including_vector_graphics_in_HTML#what_is_svg)
 	Good overview.

 - [<cite>How to Code SVG Icons by Hand">](https://www.aleksandrhovhannisyan.com/blog/svg-tutorial/)
-	Aleksandr Hovhannisyan goes deep on making SVGs.
+	Aleksandr Hovhannisyan goes deep on making SVG&NoBreak;s.
 This is how the *Pros* do.
 	<!-- .link-list .right style="--rows: 3" -->

 Anything you can draw in Figma (or Sketch, or Illustrator before it) lends itself to this hybrid representation.
 It’s common to export out `.svg` vector work from a design program, but you can also create (or at least edit) these files yourself—just like any other code: